How to Navigate North Carolina's 100-County Adoption System

 Frequently asked questions

 Can I adopt through a county DSS other than the one where I live?
-Under NCGS 48-2-301, the adoption petition is filed in the county where the petitioner resides or where the child resides.
+Under NCGS 48-2-101, the adoption petition may be filed in the county where the petitioner resides, the adoptee resides, or the placing child-placing agency is located.
 For foster-to-adopt, you work with your county of residence for licensing, but you can be matched with a child in any county.
 For private or independent adoption, the child may be in a different county than yours.
 The filing venue depends on the specific facts, and your attorney will advise on the correct county.

 How do I find out my county DSS's current adoption wait time?
 Call your county DSS directly and ask about the current timeline for preplacement assessment scheduling and completion.
 The guide provides the contact information and context for each major county, including typical timelines, so you know what "normal" looks like before you call.